NewCastile/ethereal-validated-form/README.md

 ## Things i might missed

-- Responsiveness (forgive me).
+- Responsiveness. ✅
 - Creating a single context for the whole app.
-- Adding a little turn-back animmation for the card to show a link to [ethereal](https://ethereal.email/).
+- Adding a little turn-around animation for the form card to show a link to [ethereal](https://ethereal.email/).
 - Adding and gif to the README.md file.
-- Copy-paste test user in one click
+- Button to paste example user into form in one click. ✅